The YMCA Opportunity Fund – financial assistance for YMCA programs.

 We evaluate each request for support based on an individual or family's financial circumstances.
 All information provided is kept confidential.
 The Opportunity Fund uses funds raised from the previous year's fundraising activities to help offset the full cost of YMCA programs.
 After a review of your application, a YMCA Manager will contact you to discuss an amount that is affordable for you.

 Financial assistance will be review every six months.
 At that time, you will be required to re-submit proof of your household income and expenses.

 How can I pay for my assisted membership?

-If I receive membership assistance, what is expected of me?
+If I receive financial assistance, what is expected of me?

 We request that you keep all the information and assisted fees we discuss in your interview confidential.
+The amount of financial support is unique to you and your family.
 When you receive an assisted membership, you are expected to make your payments on time, keep your account in good standing and use your membership regularly.

 Will anyone know that I have received assistance?

 We treat all financial assistance information as confidential.
-Once your application has been approved, you will be treated like any other member.
+Your membership status will not be shared with others.

 Can the YMCA deny my application for assistance?